Hello,

 I don't understand reason why you insist removal of session_reset()

-.
+and session_abort().
 They are just missing API for session module,

-like session_gc()
+like session_gc().

 There should be API (i.e. function/method or parameters) for distinct